bl4de/ctf/2017/CERTPL_ECSM_2017/web1_writeup.md

 ```

-Although script is rather self-explanatory, here is fragment of its ouptut during username extraction process:
+Script is rather self-explanatory, here is fragment of its ouptut during username extraction process:

 ```
 $ ./sqli.py